Back to Bills

 Bill Summary

-Without this bill, hundreds of thousands of Ukrainians who fled the war and built lives in the U.S. face deportation back to an active war zone -- this is the single most urgent protection for Ukrainian-Americans.
+Without this bill, hundreds of thousands of Ukrainians who fled the war and built lives in the U.S. face deportation back to an active war zone.
+This is the single most urgent protection for Ukrainians in America.

 ImmigrationAdjustment of StatusHumanitarianTop Priority